patrickcping/pingone-go/docs/ManagementAPIsUsersGroupMembershipApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDUsersUserIDMemberOfGroupsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadAllGroupMembershipsForUserRequest struct via the builder pattern

 Name | Type | Description  | Notes